Is Family Constellation Therapy Effective?

 What does Family Constellation Therapy help with?

-Is Family Constellations scientifically proven?
+Is Family Constellation Therapy scientifically proven?

 Research remains limited compared to established evidence-based therapies, and the work remains controversial in some professional settings.